 The Notice to Owner (NTO) is one of the most important pre-lien notices in Florida.
-Like most pre-lien notices, this document secures and protects your right to file a mechanics lien should a payment issue arise as you provide your services to a project.
+Like most pre-lien notices, this document secures and protects your right to file a mechanics lien should a payment issue arise on a construction project.

-This step-by-step guide will walk you through the process of properly serving your Notice to Owner, from finding the required information to avoiding the most common mistakes contractors and suppliers make in fulfilling the NTO requirement.
+This step-by-step guide will walk you through the process of properly serving your Notice to Owner yourself of online, from finding the required information to avoiding the most common mistakes contractors and suppliers make in fulfilling the NTO requirement.

 Send a Florida Notice to Owner in 60 secondsSend Online Today